Mt. Hood Community College historic bond trends toward failure

 Published 8:22 pm Tuesday, May 20, 2025

-“It is still too early, and the numbers are so small, but we would have loved to see more ‘Yes’ votes,” said Dr. Lisa Skari, MHCC president.
+“It is still too early, and the numbers are so small, but we would have loved to see more ‘Yes’ votes,” said Dr. Lisa Skari, MHCC president earlier on May 21.
 “Not sure I will get much sleep tonight.”

-All three counties that make up the college’s sprawling district — Multnomah, Clackamas, Hood River — had a “No” majority.
-But the gap was most significant in Clackamas County, where 57.89% were against the funding ask.
+Of the three counties that make up the college’s sprawling district — Multnomah, Clackamas, Hood River — only Multnomah has held a “Yes” majority, with 51.75%, as of 5 p.m.
+May 21.
+The most significant gap was in Clackamas County, where 57.03% were against the funding ask.

 The $136 million bond is estimated to be 25 cents per $1,000 assessed home value, or about $5 per month for the average home owner.
 The goal is to update the 1970s-era facilities, which are in serious need of modernization and safety upgrades.

-Note: UPDATE: As more votes are counted, the fate of the Mt.
-Hood Community College is thrown into flux with results now skewing in the school’s favor.
-As of 5 p.m.
-Wednesday, May 21, the “Yes” votes had pulled ahead with 50.01% to the “No” votes’ 49.99% — a mere 11 votes separating them.
-As of this update, 40,625 votes have been counted.